ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 5.md

 # Infra.
 Automation, Provisioning, Allied Tech

 ## Infrastructure Automation
+Tools that allow the auto-configure, deploy and managed cloud resources, improving scalability, consistency and flexibility.

 Massive scale is hard to set up manually.
 You can use several options:
  - Chef.io